MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 The type of environment that you create depends on whether you purchased a Dynamics 365 Guides license or not. **If you bought a license for [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], set up a production environment.** A production environment provides you with backup and restore capabilities.

-**If you haven't purchased a license yet, set up a default environment.**
+**If you haven't purchased a license yet (you're setting up at trial), set up a default environment.**

 > [!NOTE]
 > If you already have an environment that you want to use (for example, an instance in your company's Dynamics 365 tenant), you can skip ahead to the [Change the maximum upload file size](#upload) procedure later in this topic.